vloop/MKS50_editor/README.md

 Several init files are provided so you can start using the editor right away, however you'll probably want to create your own set of startup sysexe files.

-Getting data from the MKS-50 involves manual operation on the MKS-50 front panel ("data transfer" button and patch/tone selection, always the version with *, meaning no hadshake).
+The first step is to get data from the MKS-50, which involves manual operation on the MKS-50 front panel ("data transfer" button and patch/tone selection, always the version with *, meaning no hadshake).

+The editor is always ready to receive MKS-50 sysex data, no manual operation is needed on the editor side.

+Remember that the editor expects first the a data, then the b data.

-This only needs to be done once, the data can then be saved to files from the editor.
+This only needs to be done once per bulk data set (patch bank a/b, tone bank a/b, chords).
+The data can then be saved to files from the editor.

-After you have created your set of sysex files, they can be loaded on startup (or manually while using the editor), thus bypassing the tedious manual operations on the MKS-50.
+After you have created your set of sysex files, they can be loaded on startup by specifying them on the command line (or manually from inside the editor), thus bypassing the tedious manual operations on the MKS-50.

 However, if you do some manual editing from the MKS-50 front panel (which clearly indicates a masochistic tendency), it will obviously not be reflected automatically in the files.